jaguuai/jaguuai/README.md

 I develop production-grade AI applications with a focus on Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), Multi-Agent Systems, and Intelligent Document Processing.

-My current research explores the intersection of Artificial Intelligence and Quantum Computing, with a particular interest in Quantum Machine Learning, hybrid quantum-classical architectures, and efficient optimization techniques.
+My research interests lie at the intersection of Artificial Intelligence and Quantum Computing, with a focus on Quantum Machine Learning, hybrid quantum-classical architectures, and efficient optimization techniques.

 ---